 \section{Related Work}

-\textbf{Multi-Class Out-of-Distribution Detection.}\quad A recent line of work leverages deep neural representations from multi-class classifiers to perform out-of-distribution (OOD) detection on high-dimensional data, including images, text, and speech data. \cite{hendrycks17baseline} formulate the task and propose the simple baseline of using the maximum softmax probability of the classifier on an input to gauge whether the input is out-of-distribution.
+\textbf{Multi-Class Out-of-Distribution Detection.}\quad A recent line of work leverages deep neural representations from multi-class classifiers to perform out-of-distribution (OOD) detection on high-dimensional data, including images, text, and speech data. \citet{hendrycks17baseline} formulate the task and propose the simple baseline of using the maximum softmax probability of the classifier on an input to gauge whether the input is out-of-distribution.
 In particular, they formulate the task as distinguishing between examples from an in-distribution dataset and various OOD datasets.
 Importantly, entire images are treated as out-of-distribution.

-Continuing this line of work, \cite{kimin} propose to improve the neural representation of the classifier to better separate in- and out-of-distribution examples.
-They use generative adversarial networks to produce near-distribution examples.
-In training, they encourage the classifier to output a uniform posterior on these synthetic OOD examples. \cite{outlier_exposure} observe that outliers are often easy to obtain in large quantity from diverse, realistic datasets and demonstrate that training OOD detectors to detect these outliers generalizes to completely new, unseen classes of anomalies.
-Other work investigates improving the anomaly detectors themselves given a fixed classifier \cite{devries, odin}.
-However, as observed in \cite{outlier_exposure}, most of these works tune hyperparameters on a particular type of anomaly that is also seen at test time, so their evaluation setting is more lenient.
-In this paper, we ensure that all anomalies seen at test time come from entirely unseen categories and are not tuned on in any way, hence we do not compare to techniques such as \cite{odin}.
+Continuing this line of work, \citet{kimin} propose to improve the neural representation of the classifier to better separate OOD examples.
+They use generative adversarial networks to produce near-distribution examples and induce uniform posteriors on these synthetic OOD examples. \citet{outlier_exposure} observe that outliers are often easy to obtain in large quantity from diverse, realistic datasets and demonstrate that OOD detectors trained on these outliers generalize to unseen classes of anomalies.
+Other work investigates improving the anomaly detectors themselves given a fixed classifier \citep{devries, odin}.
+However, as \citet{outlier_exposure} observe, many of these works tune hyperparameters on a particular type of anomaly that is also seen at test time, so their evaluation setting is more lenient.
+In this paper, all anomalies seen at test time come from entirely unseen categories and are not tuned on in any way.
+Hence, we do not compare to techniques such as ODIN \citep{odin}.
 Additionally, in a point of departure from prior work, we focus primarily on large-scale images and datasets with many classes.

-\textbf{Multi-Label Classification.}\quad Natural images often contain many objects of interest with complex relationships of co-occurrence.
-Multi-label image classification acknowledges this more realistic setting by allowing each image to have multiple overlapping labels.
-This problem has long been of interest \cite{pascal-voc-2007}, and recent web-scale multi-label datasets demonstrate its growing importance, including Tencent ML-Images \cite{tencent-ml-images-2019} and Open Images \cite{OpenImages}.
-Prior work addresses multi-label classification in various ways, such as by leveraging label dependencies \cite{wang2016cnn}, but none have explored using multi-label classifiers for out-of-distribution detection.